-By seeking workers’ compensation benefits, including medical care, from and through WorkSafeNB, you provide your consent for us to gather, use, disclose and maintain your personal information and personal health information for us to provide benefits and ensure proper and timely medical care and treatment.
-When you are injured on the job, you and your employer must fill in a Form 67, “Report of Accident or Occupational Disease.”
-When filling this form, you must agree with the following statement:
+By seeking workers’ compensation benefits, including medical care and/or wage replacement, from and through WorkSafeNB, you provide your consent for us to gather, use, disclose and maintain your personal information and personal health information for us to provide benefits and ensure proper and timely medical care and treatment.

 To effectively provide care and services to you, we share information with or consult with other health care providers involved in your claim including (but not limited to) other health care agencies, other health care providers (physicians and specialists, pharmacists, lab technicians, nutritionists, physiotherapists and occupational therapists, etc.), other government income agencies and Canada Revenue Agency.

 We may also collect, use and share your personal health information to others, without your direct consent, as reasonably necessary to make payments for your health care (and hospital services), to plan, manage and administer health care programs and services, or to fulfill reporting obligations to certain authorized organizations for use in the planning and management of the health care system, and to fulfill other purposes as permitted or required by law, such as billing provincial health plans, reporting infectious diseases, or responding to a court order.